-In this page are listed some details regarding how the British Isles/Scotland WRF (Weather Research and Forecast) Model is structured to operate.
+This page details how the Scotland WRF (Weather Research and Forecast) Model operates.

-The raw data, in the format of GFS (Global Forecast System) 0.25° grib2 files, is acquired by the NOMADS NOAA Server, which delivers national and global weather, water, climate and space weather guidance, forecasts, warnings and analyses to its Partners and External User Communities.
+The raw data, in the format of GFS (Global Forecast System) 0.25° grib2 v16 files, is acquired from the NOMADS NOAA Server, which delivers national and global weather, water, climate and space weather guidance, forecasts, warnings and analyses to its Partners and External User Communities.

 The elaboration process greatly increases the capability of the weather forecast model to capture local phenomena and details, often generated by geographic features of the terrain, like orography (rain shadows, foehn wind effects, local sea influence, etc.).